Author and Page information

 Some have been writing for many years that while the current economic ideology is flawed, it only needs minor tweaking to correct it and make it work for everyone; a more compassionate capitalism, but capitalism nonetheless.
 Others argue that capitalism is so flawed it needs complete doing away with.
 Others may yet argue that the bailouts by large government will distort the markets even more (encouraging bad practices by the big institutions) and rather than more regulation, an even freer form of capitalism is needed.

-What seems clear is that at least for a while, debate will increase in the mainstream.
+What is hoped is that fruitful debate will increase in the mainstream.

 This will also attract ideologues of different shades, leading to both wider discussion but also more entrenched views.
 Those with power and money are less likely to agree to a radical change in economics where their power and influence are going to diminish, and will be able to lobby governments, produce compelling ads and do whatever it takes to maintain options that ensure they benefit.